Joe Cormier

 Joseph Daily Cormier (born May 3, 1963) is an American former professional football player who was a linebacker and tight end for the Minnesota Vikings and Los Angeles Raiders of the National Football League (NFL).

 Early life

 Cormier was born in Los Angeles, California.
-He attended high school at Junípero Serra High School (Gardena, California), where he excelled in football, basketball, and track and field.
-Cormier currently serves as Serra's Alumni Relations and development director.
+He graduated from Serra High School, Gardena in 1981.
+At Serra, he excelled in football, basketball, and track and field.
+Cormier currently serves as the school's director of advancement.

 USC

 Heavily recruited out of high school, Cormier starred as a three-year letterman for the University of Southern California Trojans football team.
 In 1984, Cormier caught a touchdown pass during the Trojans' Rose Bowl victory against the Ohio State Buckeyes.
 In the 1985 season, he caught a team-leading 44 receptions for the Trojans, played in the Aloha Bowl, and was named an All-Pac-10 Selection.

 NFL

 Cormier was selected in the 10th Round of the 1985 Draft by the Minnesota Vikings and played in the 1987–1990 seasons for the Los Angeles Raiders.